Stierlen/T-Display-ESP32---Oxygen-Display/README.md

 # T-Display-ESP32 - Oxygen-Display
-T-Display ESP32 code to read analog value from Aithre Altus Meso pressure sensor
+T-Display ESP32 code to read analog value from Aithre Altus Meso pressure sensor.
+GUI was designed in SquareLine Studio 1.5.3

 # T-Display - Wiring
 The TFT display should be easier to read in sunlight than the AMOLED display.